-Hyde moved its maufacturing to the philippines and completed its first sails in october 2003.
+Hyde moved its maufacturing to the Philippines and completed its first sets of sails in October 2003.
 At that time there were 16 employees.
 By the end of 2009 this had increased to 250.
-The loft is managed by two hyde sailmakers with over twenty years experience of working with the company.
+The loft is managed by Two Hyde sailmakers with over twenty years experience of working with the company.

->

-> The loft is a world class sail making facility, clean, light and air conditioned.
+The loft is a world class sail making facility, clean, light and air conditioned.
 Hyde is committed to being the employer of choice in Cebu and we ensure that working conditions are exceptional.
 As the loft is wholly owned by Hyde every standard is maintained at the highest level.

 The Filipino's are diligent and dextrous.
 Staff training is a priority and this is made easier as the first language of the country is English.
 A great team ethic has developed with everyone enjoying the advantages of working for a leading company.